INTERVIEW: Benjamin Roll, Czech protest leader

 Roll argues that any of these scenarios – an extremist coalition, a Zeman government or an ANO-ODS government – would force Million Moments to lead new huge demonstrations together with opposition parties.

-Given how these have been ignored in the past, these protests may even include “more radical steps”, though he declined to spell out what these could be.
+Given how these have been ignored in the past, these protests may even include “more radical ways”, though he declined to spell out what these could be.

 Onetime ally Ondracka says such radical protests would only include sit-ins or blockades – “remember this is the Czech Republic we’re talking about” he jokes – though he questions whether Million Moments is really the best movement to lead them.